mattdnkim/tinyapp/README.md

 1.Tiny app provides shortened URL addresses to the user
 2.With the short URL link, the user can access to the websites.

+# How to set up
+1.npm install from the root to download dependencies 2.npm start

 # How to use